gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ---

-There was nothing for them to do after that but follow the fireflies.
+There was nothing to do after that but follow the fireflies.
 First one and then another flew away without hesitation, always leading the upward toward the mountain's peak.
 The tilted tunnel floors made Erileine's back ache, and every time they had to negotiate a flight of stairs, she was sure she was going to twist an ankle.

 They finally reached a double door twice Erileine's height and wide enough to drive a cart through.
-The crisp smell of fresh mountain air beyond it was almost as good as the cold drink she had been craving for the previous half hour.
-Razi eased the door open, tapped his fingers together in front of his lips to signal 'be quiet', and slipped through.
+The crisp smell of fresh mountain air beyond it was like a cold drink on a hot day.
+Razi eased the door open, tapped his fingers together in front of his lips to signal for quiet, and slipped through.
 Vurt and her father followed, and then it was Erileine's turn.

 She gasped as she stepped onto a balcony the size of Mapmarket Square.
 Fresh scrapes and loose dirt on its otherwise polished surface showed